googlefonts/colr-gradients-spec/colr-gradients-spec.md

 combined with a clipping path to achieve proper rendering of problematic affine transforms.

+# Alpha

+The alpha channel for a layer can be populated using `PaintComposite`:

+- `PaintSolid` can be used to set a blanket alpha
+- `PaindLinearGradient` and `PaintRadialGradient` can be set gradient alpha
+- Mode [Source In](https://www.w3.org/TR/compositing-1/#porterduffcompositingoperators_srcin) can be used to mask

 # Reusable Parts

 Use `PaintTransformed` to reuse parts in different positions or sizes.